CyberCasquatch/cybercasquatch.github.io/_posts/Projects/2026-06-29-decapping-a-tamagotchi-die-extraction.md

 ![Photo of setup3](/assets/images/Tamagotchi/AfterDremelTama1.png)

 What they look like after being dremelled but before the acid.
+Scuffed and Stuffed :(

 ![Photo of setup4](/assets/images/Tamagotchi/PhotosBeforeAcids/Scale2.jpg)